New York, NY

 Scope/Solutions

-The retail development at 706 Madison Avenue is five above-grade and two below-grade stories of new construction surrounding an existing landmark building.
-The project included preserving the two street-facing facades and a complete interior renovation of the 1920s bank building.
-SGH was the structural engineer for the project, including the retail fitout, and assisted with designs for below-grade waterproofing, limestone cladding, and cornices.
+The retail development at 706 Madison Avenue is five above-grade and two below‑grade stories of new construction surrounding an existing landmark building.
+The project included preserving two street‑facing facades and a complete interior renovation of the 1920s bank building.
+SGH was the structural engineer for the project, including the retail fitout, and assisted with the building enclosure design.

-Incorporating the existing bank with the new building involved removing two facades and lowering the first floor to better match the street and new building.
-Highlights of SGH’s structural design for the existing building include:
+Incorporating the existing bank with the new building involved removing two facades and lowering the first floor to meet the street and new building.
+Highlights of our structural design for the existing building include:

-• Removing the existing, deteriorated cinder concrete floor slabs at the second and third floors, while retaining the steel framing
+• Removing deteriorated cinder concrete floor slabs at the second and third floors, retaining the steel framing, and adding new higher-capacity slabs to provide more space flexibility

 • Removing and replacing the existing first floor framing